Skip to main content (Press Enter).

 Another DTRA legacy organization is the On-Site Inspection Agency, formed in 1988 to carry out the on-site inspection and escorting responsibilities of the U.S. government under the Intermediate-Range Nuclear Forces Treaty.
 For a time, the Director of DTRA was also dual-hatted as the director of the Defense Technology Security Administration, which was formed in 1985 as a field activity under the Office of the Under Secretary of Defense for Policy to manage the Department of Defense’s license review process for the export of dual-use technologies and munitions.
 That organization eventually returned to the Pentagon.

-Another element that became part of DTRA in 1998 was the Nunn-Lugar Cooperative Threat Reduction program office, which transferred from the Office of the Assistant to the Secretary of Defense for Nuclear, Chemical and Biological Defense Programs.
+One of the biggest elements that became part of DTRA in 1998 was the Nunn-Lugar Cooperative Threat Reduction program office, which transferred from the Office of the Assistant to the Secretary of Defense for Nuclear, Chemical and Biological Defense Programs.
 Its mission at the time was to assist the nations of the former Soviet Union in reducing their weapons of mass destruction subject to international arms control treaties.
 The Office of the Secretary of Defense program management office for Chemical-Biological Defense programs also was transferred into DTRA.